yyren7/3d_vision/ReadMe.md

 Project abstract

-A tutorial and benchmark for 3d matching algorithm library
+A tutorial and benchmark for 3d matching algorithm library.

 Install requirements.txt before running the project.

-main.py: using reg_multiscale_icp method in open3d
+main.py: using reg_multiscale_icp method and turotial template in open3d for accuracy benchmark.